BattlesnakeOfficial/starter-snake-python/README.md

 1. Log in to [play.battlesnake.com](https://play.battlesnake.com/login/).

 2. [Create a new Battlesnake](https://play.battlesnake.com/account/snakes/create/).
-Give it a a name, and complete the form using the URL for your Heroku app.
+Give it a name and complete the form using the URL for your Heroku app.

-3. Once your Battlesnake has been created, you can [create a new game](https://play.battlesnake.com/account/games/create/) and add your Battlesnake to it.
-Type your Battlesnake's name into the search field and click 'Add' to add it to the game.
-Then click 'Create Game' to start the game.
+3. Once your Battlesnake has been saved you can [create a new game](https://play.battlesnake.com/account/games/create/) and add your Battlesnake to it.
+Type your Battlesnake's name into the search field and click "Add" to add it to the game.
+Then click "Create Game" to start the game.

-4. You should now see a brand new Battlesnake game with your Battlesnake in it!
+4. You should see a brand new Battlesnake game with your Battlesnake in it!
 Yay!
-Press `Play` to start the game and watch how your Battlesnake behaves.
+Press "Play" to start the game and watch how your Battlesnake behaves.
 By default your Battlesnake should move randomly around the board.

-Optionally, open your [Heroku logs](https://devcenter.heroku.com/articles/logging#log-retrieval) while the game is running to see your Battlesnake receiving API calls and responding with its moves.
+5. Optionally, open your [Heroku logs](https://devcenter.heroku.com/articles/logging#log-retrieval) while the game is running to see your Battlesnake receiving API calls and responding with its moves.

-Repeat step 3 and 4 every time you want to create a new game to see how your Battlesnake behaves.
+Repeat steps 3 and 4 every time you want to see how your Battlesnake behaves.
 It's common for Battlesnake developers to repeat these steps often as they make their Battlesnake smarter.

 **At this point you should have a registered Battlesnake and be able to create games!**